Petroperú: Logo

-As part of its renewal process, Petroperu embarked on an identity change that took more than eight years.
+As part of its renewal process, Petroperú embarked on an identity change that took more than eight years.
 The company decided to replace the Huacal, a pre-Inca religious funerary mask, which was part of the previous isotype, with the letter P, an acronym for oil and Peru, which now becomes the new face of the company.
 The isotype is clad in the colors green, white, red and light blue.
 On the other hand, the new slogan of the state company is "Getting the best for Peru".

 Petroperu Building

 The Petroperu Building is a building located in the San Isidro district, in the city of Lima.
 Created by the architects Walter Weberhofer and Daniel Arana Ríos, its design -made in 1969- follows an architectural style known as "Brutalism" and was inaugurated in 1973.